What If I Can't Afford to Hire a Foreclosure Lawyer?

 Get guidance on handling part of a foreclosure case yourself, or finding free or low-cost legal help.

-Sometimes, homeowners aren't able to afford the fees that an attorney would charge to represent them during a foreclosure.
-If you're facing a foreclosure, but don't have money available to hire a lawyer to work with you throughout the process, you might want to consider:
+Homeowners aren't always able to afford the fees that an attorney would charge to represent them during a foreclosure.
+If you're facing a foreclosure but don't have money available to hire a lawyer to work with you throughout the process, you have options.

 How Much Will a Foreclosure Lawyer Charge?